opendatateam/udata/docs/configuration.md

 A boolean used to force SSL usage for logged in users.

 ### DEFAULT_LANGUAGE

 **default**: `'en'`

-The default language used when no language prefix is provided in URLs.
+The default fallback language when no language prefix is provided in URLs.

 ### SECRET_KEY

 A secret key used as salt for cryptographic parts.
-**You must specify your own secure key and use same in all your instances**
+**You must specify your own secure key and use the same in all your instances**.

 ### SITE_ID

-**default**: 'default'`
+**default**: `'default'`

 The site identifier.
-It is used to ataached some database configuration, metrics...
+It is used to attached some database configuration, metrics...

 ### PLUGINS